- Investment Insight

 What has happened?

-Drug company Pfizer has released data on the efficacy of a vaccine it has been developing in concert with a German firm named BioNtech.
+The UK became the first country to approve and administer the vaccine which drug company Pfizer has developed in concert with a German firm named BioNtech.
 The vaccine demonstrated greater than 90% efficacy in the interim analysis of the trial, meaning that it mostly stops patients developing the Covid-19 symptoms that help spread the virus.
 It is comfortably above the 50% threshold that the US Food and Drug Administration (FDA) had indicated would be required for a vaccine to be approved.
 We do not yet know for how long this vaccine affords protection or whether so-called antigenic mutations of the virus will require the vaccine to be periodically altered, much as with annual flu vaccines.

-Not everyone will get a vaccine as soon as it is available, as manufacturing capacity is limited.
-Pfizer expects to manufacture 50 million doses of the vaccine by the end of 2020, enough to treat 25 million people as two doses are needed.
-Governments are expected to prioritise vulnerable people and frontline workers, which typically make up 20% of the population.
-Supply in 2020 will not stretch to this for the firms that already have orders in.
-For example, the UK has doses on order with Pfizer to treat just over half of its elderly, and care and health workers.
+Not everyone is getting the vaccine at the same time.
+The UK Government is prioritising the vulnerable, the elderly, and frontline workers, which typically make up 20% of the population.
+The UK has doses on order with Pfizer to treat just over half of its elderly, and care and health workers.
 For this reason, there will be a market for several vaccines.
-Transportation and safe storage (including refrigeration) of vaccines may prove tricky logistically, before health programmes are rolled out.
+Transportation and safe storage (including refrigeration) of vaccines may prove tricky logistically.

 What does this mean for the economy?